Delphi is the most popular archaeological site in Greece after Athens.

 The Delphic Maxims

-The Delphic Maxims , which were considered initially as orders of god Apollo himself, were later attributed the famous seven sages of ancient Greece (Cleobulus of Lindos, Solon of Athens, Chilon of Sparta, Bias of Priene, Thales of Miletus, Pittacus of Mytilene, Periander of Corinth).
+The Delphic Maxims , at first thought to be commands of the god Apollo himself, were later attributed to the famous seven sages of ancient Greece (Cleobulus of Lindos, Solon of Athens, Chilon of Sparta, Bias of Priene, Thales of Miletus, Pittacus of Mytilene, Periander of Corinth).

 Delphic maxims about friendship, family and the circle of life: